akeneo/pim-docs/reference/api/rest.rst

 Client errors
 ~~~~~~~~~~~~~

-There are four possible types of errors on API:
+There are five possible types of errors when accessing the API:

-Trying to access to the API without authentication will result in a `401 Unauthorized` response.
+Trying to access to the API without authentication will result in a `401 Unauthorized` response:

 .. code-block:: bash